paulfioravanti/paulfioravanti.github.io/_posts/2017-12-14-using-c-plus-plus-bitcoin-libraries-in-elixir.md

 ```

 The `main` function now immediately delegates off to `process_command`, which
-extracts the `function` indicator and `arg`ument from the bytes passed to it by
+extracts the `function` indicator and `arg` argument from the bytes passed to it
-Elixir, calls the appropriate function, and sends its return value (`retval`)
+by Elixir, calls the appropriate function, and sends its return value (`retval`)
 back to Elixir.

 On the Elixir side, the code looks like the following: